Key Takeaways

 Be aware there are some caveats with OAuth 2.0, it’s not secure by default!
 Notably, it requires more knowledge to implement correctly, not only on the client, but also on the server side.

-Protect your APIs with a comprehensive solution
+Protect your APIs with a layered security approach

 Protecting your API does not have to be difficult.
 API keys and OAuth are a first step toward a more secure API.
 Please note that API throttling and quota limits should also be applied, together with other measures and best practices.

 API management tools such as Axway’s Amplify Platform provide an easy way to protect your APIs and turn on authentication with a few clicks.
 Automated security tools like linting allow enterprises to perform semantic checks on APIs, ensuring they meet all corporate standards and are free of issues.
-Axway API Gateway’s Common Criteria – Evaluation Assurance Level 4 augmented or plus (CC EAL4+) certification means we can help you meet the most demanding security requirements.
+Axway API Gateway’s Common Criteria, Evaluation Assurance Level 4 augmented or plus (CC EAL4+) certification means we can help you meet the most demanding security requirements.

 Once you’ve secured your APIs, you’ll be able to make the shift to driving engagement and maximizing value for API products with the tools you need to deliver real business capability.